-To haves include the moules frites, brussel sprouts, seared scallops and the coffee pots de creme… the best of this dessert to be found.
+Must haves include the moules frites, brussel sprouts, seared scallops and the coffee chocolate pots de creme… the best of this dessert to be found in my opinion.
 The bread pudding is also worth a try.

-The menu has changed a bit on a more recent visit we had the beef brisket with horseradish créme fraiche and the pan roasted cauliflower were both excellent.
+The menu changes from time to time and on a subsequent recent visit we had the beef brisket with horseradish créme fraiche and the pan roasted cauliflower.
+Both were excellent.
 The créme fraiche made the beef dish and the cauliflower was raised to great heights by the caramelized cantaloupe vinaigrette.
 On another visit we tried the smoked lamb with BBQ sauce delivered on a bed of pan fried cornbread…..truly outstanding in a place that has many examples of outstanding food.
 If it’s on the menu, you need to try this dish.

 They have a great wines by the glass menu with a good selection of French wines, dessert wines and Ports.